Katylub/Iris-Dataset-/README.md

 Please see [here](https://github.com/Katylub/Iris-Dataset-/blob/master/Iris.py) the Python code used for this research

 ## Import libraries
-The libraries will help to analyse the data in a more efficient way.
+The libraries will help to analyse the data in a more efficient way

 ```python
 import numpy as np